SamuelB42/ai-social-good-project/README.md

 **Failure Case**

-During testing, we identified the "Albedo Gap."
-In our Lab 3 runs, we noticed that AI may misinterpret lighter colored synthetic surfaces as cool because they look like low-heat materials, even though their high density allows them to retain extreme thermal energy.
+During our Lab 3 testing, we identified the "Albedo Gap."
+We noticed that AI may misinterpret lighter colored synthetic surfaces as cool because they look like low-heat materials, even though their high density allows them to retain extreme thermal energy.
 A real-world consequence involving this would be the AI giving a low UHI score to a playground that is hot enough to burn a child.
 This proves that visual data alone can be misleading without human intervention.
+In fact, in one of our runs, the AI initially described the light-colored rubber flooring as appearing “relatively safe” because of its lighter visual appearance.
+However, after fixing the code, the model acknowledged that the surface could still exceed burn-safe temperatures.
+This demonstrated that the AI relied too heavily on visual appearance without environmental context.

 **Oversight and Tradeoff**